Gudogan1202929/inventory-management-system/README.md

 Order :
-      Represents an order placed by a distributor.
+      Represents an order placed by a distributor
         Attributes:
               id: Unique identifier for the order.
               status: Current status of the order (Pending, Shipped, Delivered).